exaloop/codon/docs/sphinx/tutorial/primer.rst

         print("whatever, it's done")

 .. note::
-    Right now, Seq cannot catch multiple exceptions in one statement.
+    Right now, Codon cannot catch multiple exceptions in one statement.
 Thus ``catch (Exc1, Exc2, Exc3) as var`` will not compile.

 If you have an object that implements ``__enter__`` and ``__exit__``